cotica/capstone/README.md

 2. Gradient booster regressor

 * The best R-squared here was 0.5282 for training and 0.5025 for our test data.
+This is decent!